Shredmetal/Ad_Astra_Tactical/core_rules.md

 - Must declare G-force before moving
 - Cannot exceed maximum G based on system status
 - All movement must be in straight lines
-- Can make one course adjustment per move

 #### 3. Detection Phase